 The ideational approach formulated by Cas Mudde (2004) sees populism as a thin-centered ideology.
 According to Mudde (2004) populism can be defined as:

-“thin-centered ideology that considers society to be ultimately separated into two homogeneous and antagonistic camps, ‘the pure people’ versus ‘the corrupt elite’, and which argues that politics should be an expression of the volonte g ´ en´ erale ´ (general will) of the people” (p.
+“thin-centered ideology that considers society to be ultimately separated into two homogeneous and antagonistic camps, ‘the pure people’ versus ‘the corrupt elite’, and which argues that politics should be an expression of the volante general´ (general will) of the people” (p.
 543).

 Mudde (2004) poses that populism is not as refined or consistent on an intellectual level, compared to for example socialism or liberalism.
 It has a strict core but can use a variety of political concepts.
 This makes it possible to connect populism to other ideologies like socialism, nativism or communism (Mudde, 2004).
 The definition offered by Cas Mudde (2004) consists of three elements, those elements being: the ‘pure people’, ‘the corrupt elite’ and an antagonistic dynamic between those two groups.
 There is no consensus that this definition is the right approach to populism, but it is the one that is most often used within the literature (Mudde, 2017).